What chronic stress is doing to your sex life

 While you might be familiar with the yin and yang symbol, not as many people are familiar with the ideology behind it.
 According to Tsao-Lin E. Moy, a Chinese Medicine Practitioner, “Yin and yang is an ancient Chinese philosophy that reminds us that balance is the key to prosperity.
 By balancing out the opposing but complementary forces of yin and yang in our modern lives, we can achieve more vibrant and sustainable health.”

-Yang Energy: What helps us perform at work.
+Yang Energy: What helps us perform at work

 Yang energy is associated with:

-• Masculine
+• Masculine energy

 • Action